 In 1977 the P. L. Hay Foundation conveyed the Hay House to The Georgia Trust for Historic Preservation.
 The Trust is committed to its careful maintenance, authentic restoration, and accurate interpretation.

-A primary project during closure is the repair and restoration of the magnificent Seasons of the Vineyard stained glass window, one of the House’s great treasures.
-The window is damaged due to age and weather.
-At this point, we are asking for your contributions to aid in this restoration of this incredible work of art.
-The estimated cost of this project is $65,000.
+We are asking for your contributions to aid in the restoration of the House.
+The estimated costs of this project is $200,000.
 Any amount you care to give, large or small, will be genuinely appreciated.